 Despite the principle “Don’t drink and kink“, alcohol is also served at Subrosadictum.
 How do you feel about alcohol at a fetish event?

-Christian: For me, it’s not contradictory.
-Of course you shouldn’t do many things under the influence of alcohol.
-But people who are drunk are more interested in dancing and partying and less interested in playing.
+Christian: For me, these things don’t contradict each other.
+Of course, there are many things one shouldn’t do under the influence of alcohol.
+But the people who are drunk are usually more interested in dancing and partying, and less in playing.
 I understand the principle, of course.
-At the end of the day, all guests are grown up enough and have to know for themselves where to stop.
+Ultimately, all guests are adults and have to know their own limits.
 I can’t dictate that to anyone.

 I only know one thing: If we see that something is about to go wrong or too far, we intervene.
 A fetish event is a very safe space.
 When we step in, it’s done very discreetly, without anyone losing face.
 But we will never allow anything to happen.
 We keep an eye on that.
 We have enough discreet security that you only see when they are needed.
 Additionally, the community takes incredibly good care of each other.
 It works.